PlasmaHH/vdb/README.md

 * `m` Shows a marker (configured by `vdb-asm-next-marker`) for the next-to-be-executed instruction
 * `a` Shows the address
 * `o` Shows the offset
 * `d` Shows a tree view of the known jumps in the current listing.
 They are coloured in a round robin fashion.
+It tries to detected computed jumps but isn't very good in it.
 * `b` Shows the instruction bytes
 * `n` Shows the mnemonic (along with its prefix).
 * `p` Shows the parameters to the mnemonic